Fairytales and Other Stories

 “No, I didn’t know that.”

-“He sees his defeat as a failure on his part and feels that he can no long serve as the head of security.”
+“He sees his defeat as a failure on his part and feels that he can no longer serve as the head of security.”

-“He shouldn’t feel that way.
-Davack has five times his strength and is much faster than what we would consider as normal, and he could read Worf’s every thought.
+“He shouldn't feel that way.
+Davack has more than five times his strength and is much faster than what we would consider as normal, and he could read Worf's every thought.
 Worf had no chance to begin with.”
-Deanna felt the shift in the Captain’s tactics.
+Deanna felt the shift in the captain's tactics.
 “Maybe I could get Davack to help Worf…”

 “I would like to see the prisoner,” Shala Te Ar told the guard.